The U.S. Postal Service wanted to make sure they could deliver the mail Wednesday by asking residents to do something: shovel and salt.

 If you don’t, you might not get your mail as the postal service looks to protect mail carriers from slips and falls.

-“No one wants to inconvenience the customer,” Philadelphia district manager Chu Falling Star said.
-“However, we must ensure the safety of our employees.”
+"No one wants to inconvenience the customer," South Jersey/Delaware district manager Sharon Young said.
+"However, we must ensure the safety of our employees."

-The postal service asked that people clear sidewalks, porches, steps and walkways of snow and ice so that everyone can be safe after nearly 2 feet of snow fell in Philadelphia and more than 30 inches in parts of the Lehigh Valley.
+The postal service asked that people clear sidewalks, porches, steps and walkways of snow and ice so that everyone can be safe after inches of snow and ice fell in much of the area.

 The Postal Service offered these tips to ensure the mail gets where it needs to go: